 |Chief Justice John Marshall|

 Marshall was himself a Midnight Judge in the sense he was the retiring (Federalist) Secretary of State, immediately appointed by Adams to the duties of Chief Justice.
-He was himself the official of the Adams Administration who neglected to deliver the certificate of appointment of Justice of the Peace to Marbury, who promptly sued James Madison the incoming Secretary of State, to give him his signed and ratified certificate.
+He was himself the office of the Adams Administration who neglected to deliver the certificate of appointment of Justice of the Peace to Marbury, who promptly sued James Madison the incoming Secretary of State, to give him his signed and ratified certificate.
 Jefferson the incoming President of the United States, ordered Madison not to give it to Marbury.
-The behavior of all these high officials was unbecomingly petty, since it was within the power of several of them to end the tangle in simple ways.
-To make matters still more infuriating, Jefferson delivered a beautiful, heart-warming First Inaugural Speech, full of forgiveness and invitation to compromise ("We are all Republicans, we are all Federalists"), which his own intransigence before, during and afterwards transformed into a Federalist by-word for hypocrisy exceeding anything in Shakespeare.
+The behavior of all these high officials was unbecomingly petty since it was within the power of several of them to end the tangle in simple ways.
+To make matters still more infuriating, Jefferson delivered a beautiful, heart-warming First Inaugural Speech, full of forgiveness and invitation to compromise ("We are all Republicans, we are all Federalists"), which his own intransigence before, during and afterward transformed into a Federalist by-word for hypocrisy exceeding anything in Shakespeare.
 It's hard to say whether it makes these performances more or less bearable to learn that Marshall and Jefferson were first cousins.
 In any event, Marbury v.
 Madison was the first example of a Supreme Court ruling that a law was unconstitutional.
 The legal point on which this titanic Constitutional point rested, however, seems mostly a minor procedural error, leaving poor Marbury's problem as a footnote, Marshall's negligence uncriticised, Jefferson's interference unimpeached, and the whole nation's opinion of its governance sadly disappointed.
-On vivid display was the dominance of petty private grievances of our most venerated Founding Fathers, in an era when public policy seemed most in need of getting the highest priority.
-In 1800,the comfluence of names alone suggested crisis: Aaron Burr, Robespierre, Bonaparte, Hamilton.
+On vivid display was the dominance of petty private grievances of our most venerated Founding Fathers, in an era when a public policy seemed most in need of getting the highest priority.
+In 1800, the confluence of names alone suggested crisis: Aaron Burr, Robespierre, Bonaparte, Hamilton.
 It was certainly a dramatic way for John Marshall to make an entrance on the public stage, but compared with the tie-vote election of 1800, and the Trial of Aaron Burr the Vice President for treason, it scarcely seemed worth public notice.

 Within legal circles, professional achievements of Judges are ranked by a different standard which seems obscure to both the public and historians.
 Oliver Ellsworth, Marshall's immediate predecessor, nowadays seems most highly esteemed in the legal profession for revising the nature of judicial opinions.
 Prior to Ellsworth, the seven justices gave their opinions individually and serially.
 Ellsworth simplified this to majority and minority opinions of the entire court, with individual concurring opinions if insisted upon.
 The Chief Justice selects who will write the majority opinion, and generally writes it himself if he is in that majority.
 Effectively this makes the Chief Justice the voice of the court in important cases.
-Ellsworth retired for reasons of health before he got much advantage from this change, so the full force of Chief Justice power began to appear with the voice of Marshall.
+Ellsworth retired for reasons of health before he got many advantages from this change, so the full force of Chief Justice power began to appear with the voice of Marshall.
 John Marshall then added his own twist, which was the obiter dictum .

 Judges often make little speeches from the bench, which sometimes are on the public record.
 If they are directly related to the decision or opinion, they have some force as precedents to lower or later courts.
 In other circumstances obiter dicta have little consequence, but Marshall recognized there was a very big difference when an obiter issued from the pen of the Chief Justice of the United States, speaking for a majority of the Supreme Court.
-All Judges of every Federal Court, and the Judges of State Courts in many situations, are then on notice that the obiter is the opinion of that court to which all appeals could ultimately be made.
+All Judges of every Federal Court and the Judges of State Courts in many situations are then on notice that the obiter is the opinion of that court to which all appeals could ultimately be made.
 It would be a brave judge who ignored this warning, and only a foolish lawyer would bring a case which flouted it.
-John Marshall had found a way to legislate what was effectively the Law of the Land, one without the possibility of veto while he was still on the bench.
+John Marshall had found a way to legislate what was effectively the Law of the Land, one without the possibility of a veto while he was still on the bench.
 He had not been made an Emperor, because the power of his dicta would depend on how combative he and fellow justices chose to be about it.
 But, looking ahead, Andrew Jackson would have been showing a profound lack of subtlety about the way things really are, had he issued his famous jibe that "John Marshall has made his decision.
 Now let him enforce it."
 Jackson's most distinguished biographer Robert Remini maintains Jackson never said it, and prudently so.

 Marshall was also prudent when he had to be, and acting as a Moses was careful to confine his Commandments to his mandate, which was the American law.
 Some of his obiter dicta might have been ignored as coming from the most powerful Federalist of his day, a former chief of the Virginia Federalist party, but with the passage of time several of these opinions have passed from statements of early Nineteenth century judicial policy into becoming the accepted American view of things.
 It is reasonably safe to say the following three dicta anticipate the coming of the Civil War, define its issues, and survived that war, reconfirmed: